 What is a Paralegal and What Do They Do?

 Paralegals and legal assistants for the most part both fill comparable job roles and functions, just with different titles.
 However, legal secretaries are not the same as either of those two positions and belong to a different job classification.
 Both paralegals and legal assistants help attorneys in Reading VT with a wide variety of job functions, including maintaining client files, legal research, drafting legal documents and communicating with clients.
 Their particular job duties are based upon the type of practice where they are employed.
 As an example, a legal assistant for a criminal law practice could assist with the logistics of a trial or transporting documents to court.
 In private firms, the work of a paralegal is typically billed hourly as are the lawyer’s.
 And just like lawyers, they must carry out their duties with a high level of professionalism and follow a strict code of professional ethics.
 As stated, their responsibilities can be varied in support of the practices where they are employed, but some of their regular tasks may include:

 - Conducting research on related cases and laws

-- Preparing correspondence and legal papers
+- Drafting correspondence and legal papers

-- Submitting legal documents with the court or opposing counsel
+- Submitting legal documents with opposing counsel or the court

-- Helping lawyers prepare for trial and keep organized with their cases
+- Assisting lawyers get ready for trial and keep organized with their cases

-- Organizing and maintaining legal files, documents and additional records
+- Organizing and preserving legal files, documents and additional records

 Paralegal Programs and Certification